lxnt/SDL_pnglite/README.rst

 --------------------

 Of ancillary chunks only tRNS is parsed.
 Others are silently ignored.
 No access to them is provided.
+Spec violations in those chunks contents or in their order are also ignored.

 Image and chunk sizes
 ---------------------

-By default, maximum size of parsed chunks and maximum size of resulting image data not counting palette is limited to (1<<31)-1 bytes.
+As per spec, maximum size of chunks is limited to (1<<31)-1 bytes.

-This is configurable.
+Maximum size of resulting image data not counting palette is also limited to the same value.

 PNG per-channel depth